Yale-BIM/f21-assignments/assignment-4/README.md

     `https://drive.google.com/file/d/<file_id>/view?usp=sharing`, then you should add
     `https://drive.google.com/uc?id=<file_id>` to the script for the evaluation with Gradescope to run successfully.

+- **III-2.** Complete the `assignment-4/shutter_behavior_cloining/scripts/run_policy.py` script so that it loads up your model and computes new poses for Shutter to follow the target.
+More specifically, update lines 26-28 in the script to load up your model from disk using the model file path provided via the `self.model_file = rospy.get_param("~model")` argument to the node.
+Also, update the `compute_joints_position()` function in line 63 to make a prediction for the robot's joint position such that the `target_callback()` function can command the robot to move accordingly.

     **NOTE 1:** You can test your model with the `test_policy.launch` file within `assignment-4/shutter_behavior_cloning/test`.
 For example:
     ```bash